JuliaIO/TranscodingStreams.jl/docs/src/examples.md

 -----------

 `TranscodingStream` supports *unread* operation, which inserts data into the current reading position.
-This is useful when you want to peek some bytes from the stream. `TranscodingStreams.unread` and `TranscodingStreams.unsafe_unread` functions are provided:
+This is useful when you want to peek from the stream.
+`TranscodingStreams.unread` and `TranscodingStreams.unsafe_unread` functions are
+provided:
 ```julia
 using TranscodingStreams
 stream = NoopStream(open("data.txt"))